-Whatever the name, these are too delicious and way too easy to make.
+Oreo truffles are too delicious and way too easy to make.
 No baking required.
 I highly recommend making these to gift to friends or coworkers because they are highly addictive and made out of basically nothing but sugar and cream.
-So… you've been warned.
+So … you’ve been warned.

-28-30 Oreo cookies, or other chocolate cookies a similar size
+28-30 Oreo cookies, or other chocolate cookies of a similar size

 2-3 tablespoons crushed peppermints or candy canes